Geletsky/react-weather-app/README.md

 ## Description:

-This is a web application built with React that allows users to check the weather forecast for different cities using data from the OpenWeatherMap API.
-The app features a simple and concise design and utilizes the react-select-async-paginate library for the city selection dropdown.
+This is a weather applications built using React that allows users to check the current weather and weather forecast for various cities.
+The application utilizes the `OpenWeatherMap API` to fetch weather data and the `GeoDB Cities API` to retrieve citynames.
+Additionally, the `react-select-async-paginate` library is used to enhance the user experience by providing a convenient city search functionality.

 ## Features:

-- **Weather Forecast:** Get current weather information, including temperature, humidity, wind speed, and weather conditions, for the selected city.
+- **Current Weather:** Displays the current weather conditions for the selected city.

-- **City Selection:** Use the dropdown menu with autocomplete suggestions to search and select a city from a vast list of options provided by the `react-select-async-paginate` library.
+- **Detailed Weather Information:** Provides a detailed description of current weather conditions such as pressure, humidity and wind speed.

+- **Weather Forecast:** Shows the weather forecast for 3 days, 5 days and 7 days, which allows users to plan ahead.
+The forecast includes temperature highs and lows, weather descriptions, and icons representing weather conditions.

+- **City Selection:** Using the react-select-async-paginate library to improve city selection.
+Users can easily search for a specific city, and the app will give suggestions as they type.

 ## Installation: